 Meanwhile Huntsman Advanced Materials of Basel, Switzerland, will be showcasing a dynamic fluid compression moulding (DFCM) process that the company claims enables the production of structural parts of autoclave quality in cycle times of under one minute.

 Those that contributed to the extensive use of CFRP on BMW’s 7 Series are also likely to use the show as platform to highlight their roles.
 Hexcel, for example, has revealed that its snap-curing epoxy-based carbon fibre prepreg is being used by the carmaker to reinforce the metal shell of the vehicle’s B-pillar.

 Bigger announcements seem probable.
 Rumours from Munich suggest that a new 5 Series would feature a significant amount of CFRP, and Volkswagen (VW) of Wolfsburg is known to be keen on the material.

-Keep up-to-date with these developments by following @PerfMatsNet on Twitter and liking Performance Materials.Net on Facebook.
+Keep up-to-date with these developments and more by joining our site, following @PerfMatsNet on Twitter and liking Performance Materials.Net on Facebook.